ECF/etcd-provider/README.md

 LICENSE
 =======

-Python.Java Remote Services is distributed with the Apache3 license.
+Python.Java Remote Services is distributed with the Apache 2 license.
 See LICENSE in this directory for more information.